What is a Toyota certified collision center?

 OEM parts for Toyota vehicles

-- Safety compliance: Structural parts meet Toyota's crash test specifications
+- Safety compliance, Structural parts meet Toyota's crash test specifications

 Aftermarket parts for Toyota vehicles

-- Fit tolerances may vary, sometimes requiring adjustment during installation
+- Fit tolerances may vary, sometimes requiring adjustment

 - Material grades may differ from Toyota specifications